 Home features to consider

-Based on NAR's 2019 Remodeling Impact report, Lautz says Realtors believe three particular projects are most appealing to buyers: a complete kitchen renovation; kitchen upgrades; and an HVAC replacement.
+Based on NAR's 2025 Remodeling Impact report, Lautz says Realtors believe three particular projects are most appealing to buyers: kitchen upgrades; new roofing and a newly-renovated bathroom.

 "Also, anything that's a minor repair should be fixed.
 Chipped paint should be repainted.
 Carpets should be cleaned," recommends Lautz.
 "And Realtors also recommend decluttering the home, performing an entire home cleaning, and removing pets."